 Even though we live in a digital world, there are still some instances where offline access may be necessary.
 When choosing the right platform for you, consider whether resources and lessons are downloadable so employees can access learning anywhere, any time.

 While offline access to digital material may be essential, this doesn’t mean you don’t want your platform to be fully online.
 Fully online platforms deliver all lessons, learning content and materials online, rather than having in-person classes.
 This might be ideal for some, but in-person classes may still be necessary for others.

 Ready to find the best digital learning platform for you?

 Now you have the key considerations, it’s time to start thinking about the best training provider to partner with.
-With our helpful team, the decision is simple.
+With our helpful guide, the decision is simple.
 We’ve outlined some of the most popular providers based on the above considerations.

 Download your copy and get ready to start your digital skills journey.